 Mobvoi announced the Mobvoi TicPods 2 Pro and TicPods 2 from CES 2020 in Vegas, and the company is taking a gamble by using AI-enabled gestures as a selling point for its Pro model as a way to separate it from the crowd of AirPods alternatives.
 What’s a gimmick to one is a must-have feature for another; let’s see how well these new features perform and how the earbuds compare to other true wireless options.

-Editor’s note: this Mobvoi TicPods 2 Pro review was updated on April 29, 2020, to answer an FAQ comparing these earbuds to the Anker SoundCore Life P2.
+Editor’s note: this Mobvoi TicPods 2 Pro review was updated on November 23, 2020, to include information about the Mobvoi TicPods Free.

 Who should get the Mobvoi TicPods 2 Pro?

 - Anyone interested in the AirPods (2019) should think about putting their money toward the Mobvoi TicPods 2 Pro.
 Mobvoi’s earbuds are designed nearly identically to the AirPods (2019) and include premium features like automatic ear detection and quick charging.

 - AI fans will go giddy over the direct voice commands and proprietary wake word, “Hey Tico,” which lets listeners directly activate their desired smart assistant without reaching for their phone or the earbuds.
 What’s more, AI-enabled head gesture controls, formally called TicMotion, allow listeners to reject or answer calls.